Sweeter Than Candy: a Marvelous Munroes novella

 If only the Admiralty had been able to tell her what had happened to Nathan's effects!
 She had been counting on some money coming to light so that she might be able to continue to live with her sons alone.
 Now that was impossible.
 They had no choice but to remain here, and any misbehavior by her sons would only make that situation more difficult.

 And John was clearly up to something.
-Even if she hadn't just caught him in the act of some mischief, he looked entirely too much like his father had after breaking his promise and shipping out for the fifth time to be even remotely innocent.
+Even if she hadn't just caught him in an act of mischief, she'd have known he was guilty.
+He looked entirely too much like his father had after breaking his promise and admitting he was shipping out for the fifth time.
 She'd often thought the only thing missing from her husband's wide-blue-eyed look of innocence was a halo over his curly blond hair.
 At least he had that now.
 That and three sons who looked just like him.
 She forced the thought to the back of her mind and focused on John.

 John's blue eyes opened even wider, but he didn't stop moving away from the terrace door, threading his way around the three dark chairs and settee the room possessed.
 "Why, nothing.
 He's about somewhere."

 With a swirl of her black widow's gown, Cynthia stepped to cut off his escape through the open door of the sitting room.
 "And will I find James and Adam in that same somewhere?"

 "I believe they're out on the terrace."
 John pointed with his free hand, his shoulder shaking only a trifle as he balanced the ball with the other hand.
 "Perhaps you should go check on them."